googleapis/google-cloud-node/handwritten/nodejs-logging-bunyan/README.md

 would be picked up by the Cloud Logging Agent running in Google Cloud managed environment.
 Note that there is also a `useMessageField` option which controls if "message" field is used to store structured, non-text data inside `jsonPayload` field when `redirectToStdout` is set.
 By default `useMessageField` is always `true`.
+Set the `skipParentEntryForCloudRun` option to skip creating an entry for the request itself as Cloud Run already automatically creates such log entries.
+This might become the default behaviour in a next major version.

 ```js
 // Imports the Google Cloud client library for Bunyan